TheNeolithicSubjectUnravels/RationalityBecomes/README.md

 1. **Memorize Chapter Names**
    Use a rote serial memorization technique to learn the chapter names in order through reinforcement:
    - **Print the notes file**: This file includes a few empty lines for each chapter.
    - **Initial thoughts**: Fill in the notes file with your initial thoughts on each chapter's subject.
 (These don’t need to be 100% accurate yet.)
 This step creates an associated memory for each chapter.
 As you try to recall the chapters in order, you’ll have context to link them to, resulting in a series of "AHA 💡!" moments for each chapter name you recall.
+Suggestions on how to do this can be found in step two.

 2. **Explore the Chapter Content**
    - **Option A**: